gmbrandt/xwavecal/README.rst

 using my example configuration files.
 The value of each configuration parameter will in those example files will change often as I tweak the files.

 I will document this at a later release (perhaps much later).
-If you have interest in using ``xwavecal`` as a partial pipeline
-(remember we do not generate radial velocities) please contact me.

 Orientating the frames